sablier-labs/docs/docs/concepts/14-glossary.md

 A data object that encapsulates amounts to be unlocked at the start of the stream and at the cliff of the stream.

-### Vesting Math

-[A public library](/reference/lockup/contracts/libraries/library.LockupMath) used by the Lockup protocol to calculate the amount of vested tokens at any given time.

 ## Merkle Airdrop

 An onchain distribution of tokens that employs a Merkle tree data structure to perform airdrop eligibility checks.